 To become a real estate agent a person will need some formal qualifications.
 In the United States it is illegal to receive money from real estate transactions unless the agent has achieved a recognized brokerage license within the state they are operating in.
-The legal requirements in this area differ from country to country so it is always essential for anyone interested in this job to research their local laws thoroughly.
+The legal requirements differ from country to country so it is always essential for anyone interested in this profession to research their local laws thoroughly.

 Virtual tours are also now a feature of many modern real estate companies.
 These allow a potential buyer to tour a property or piece of land electronically by viewing video or 3D mapped photos of a place.
-This is a great tool for the agent to increase customer interest in properties, particularly with busy clients or in properties that are out-of-the-way to visit in person initially.
+This is a great tool for the agent to increase customer interest in properties, particularly with busy clients or for properties that are not local.

 A real estate agent's workplace is as varied as the property they buy and sell and the clients they deal with.
 While some time is spent in an office environment, a lot of the real estate agent's working life involves travel and irregular hours.
-The agent will need to visit the properties they are brokering as well as attend meetings with prospective and current clients.
-This may take place at the evening or weekend to meet the client's need.
-The real estate agent also attends industry conferences and seminars to stay up to date with current trends as well as keep up their contacts and professional network.
-They must also keep up with all the available properties in the area, therefore going to agent open houses every week is essential in order to keep as current as possible.
+The agent will need to visit properties as well as attend meetings with prospective and current clients.
+This may take place during the day, in the evenings as well as weekends to meet client needs.